 A comprehensive guidebook to the Vía de la Plata from Seville to Santiago.
-This second edition, entirely rewritten and extended in spring 2016 and revised in autumn 2019, includes the following:
+This new edition, updated for 2024, includes the following:

 - Updated and improved maps - Notes on the towns and villages you'll pass through